hanzhi227/CarRecognition/README.md

 This could be utilized to detect cars passing through traffic to collect data.
 Some useful metrics that could be derived:

 -Road Wear

 -Improving data for business metrics

 -Making sure trucks are not in the left lane

+*Also it would be super awesome to see what the AI thinks of exotic/fictional/cartoon cars!*
 ## Dataset

 [Stanford Cars Dataset](https://www.kaggle.com/eduardo4jesus/stanford-cars-dataset)